GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 ---

-As an ad tech company running campaigns in multiple locations for various product categories, you're looking to help advertisers answer the following questions:
+As an ad tech company running campaigns in multiple locations for various product categories, you want to help advertisers answer the following questions:

 1. How many **purchases** of each product category did each of my campaigns in each geographic region generate?
 1. How much **revenue** for each product category did each of my campaigns in each geographic region generate?

 While many ad tech companies encourage advertisers to configure a variety of conversion types, focusing on the most important conversions such as purchases is a good way to ensure that summary results are detailed and accurate for these important events.

-To do so, you'll need to think of what questions you're looking to answer before data is collected.
+To do so, you'll need to think of what questions you want to answer before data is collected.

 ## Dimensions, keys, and values